-- 20. In relation to the effect that disclosure of the Relevant Document could have on law enforcement and public safety, the applicant makes submissions including that: - disclosure would increase the likelihood of the club being targeted for criminal activity as it would reveal: - the high profitability of the club - o the estimated amount of cash held at the club - o estimated gaming turnover figures; and - information of interest to criminals and "outside persons" regarding the club's activities - the nature and profile of the club already render it a target for criminal activity and the club has been the subject of various criminal operations - there is a "fundamental difference" between knowing that a venue has a high cash turnover and being able to make reasonably accurate estimates of that actual turnover - disclosure could pose a risk to staff, patrons, passers-by and nearby residents and the security of the club. - 21.
-I note the Department's view that disclosure of the Relevant Document would not increase the risk of theft at the club. - 22.
-With respect to the applicant's submission that disclosure of the Relevant Document would result in an increased likelihood of criminal activity which could reasonably be expected to endanger a person's life or physical safety or the security of a building, structure or vehicle, I am not satisfied on the evidence before me that such an expectation is reasonably based given that: - information which is currently publicly available reveals: - that the club is "highly profitable" and fell within the top ten most profitable club gaming venues for 2008 and 2009 - that the club is one of only ten club gaming venues in Queensland with the maximum number of 280 electronic gaming machines (EGMs), the average number of EGMs among club gaming venues being 45 - the club's estimated gaming turnover for the years 2008, 2009, 2010 and 2011 - the only information in the Relevant Document that is not currently publicly available is the top ten most profitable club gaming venues for 2007, aggregate figures and ranking of venues within the top ten - the club's actual or estimated turnover (most significantly for 2007 which is the only relevant year not mentioned in the club's annual reports) is not reasonably ascertainable from information set out in the Relevant Document - the Relevant Document does not contain any information that could reveal the estimated amount of cash held at the club; and - the information in the Relevant Document is three to five years old and does not reflect the current rankings or aggregate figures of the clubs - as submitted by the applicant, the nature of club already renders it a target for criminal activity. - 23.
-After carefully considering all of the relevant information before me including gaming information which is currently publicly available, I am satisfied that:
+- 20. In relation to the effect that disclosure of the Relevant Document could have on law enforcement and public safety, the applicant makes submissions including that: - disclosure would increase the likelihood of the relevant venues being targeted for criminal activity as it would reveal: - o the high profitability of the venues - o estimated gaming turnover figures; and - o information of interest to criminals and "outside persons" regarding the relevant venues' activities - the relevant venues are already targets for criminal activity by virtue of their turnover, location and activities - there is a "fundamental difference" between knowing that a venue has a high cash turnover and being able to make reasonably accurate estimates of that actual turnover - disclosure could pose a risk to staff, patrons, passers-by and nearby residents and the security of the venues. - 21.
+I note the Department's view that disclosure of the Relevant Document would not increase the risk of theft at the relevant venues. - 22.
+With respect to the applicant's submission that disclosure of the Relevant Document would result in an increased likelihood of criminal activity which could reasonably be expected to endanger a person's life or physical safety or the security of a building, structure or vehicle, I am not satisfied on the evidence before me that such an expectation is reasonably based given that: - information which is currently publicly available reveals that the relevant venues are "highly profitable" and fall within the top ten most profitable hotel gaming venues for 2008 and 2009 - the only information in the Relevant Document that is not currently publicly available is the top ten most profitable hotel gaming venues for 2007, aggregate figures and ranking of venues within the top ten - the information in the Relevant Document is three to five years old and does not reflect the current rankings or aggregate figures of the venues - actual or estimated turnover of each individual venue is not reasonably ascertainable from information set out in the Relevant Document; and